andrewbranch/docs/modules/04_01_ESM-CJS-Interop.md

 import sayHello from "./sayHello.js";
 ```

-Assume we’re compiling `src` to CommonJS for use in Node.
+Assume we’re compiling `src` to CommonJS for use in Node.js.
 Without `allowSyntheticDefaultImports` or `esModuleInterop`, the import of `doSomethingElse` from `"true-cjs-dependency"` is an error, and the others are not.
 To fix the error without changing any compiler options, you could change the import to `import doSomethingElse = require("true-cjs-dependency")`.
 However, depending on how the types for the module (not shown) are written, you may also be able to write and call a namespace import, which would be a language-level specification violation.
 With `esModuleInterop`, none of the imports shown are errors (and all are callable), but the invalid namespace import would be caught.

 What would change if we decided to migrate `src` to true ESM in Node.js (say, add `"type": "module"` to our root package.json)?
 The first import, `doSomething` from `"transpiled-dependency"`, would no longer be callable—it exhibits the “double default” problem, where we’d have to call `doSomething.default()` rather than `doSomething()`.
 (TypeScript understands and catches this under `--module node16` and `nodenext`.)
 But notably, the _second_ import of `doSomethingElse`, which needed `esModuleInterop` to work when compiling to CommonJS, works fine in true ESM.